Sethupathi-M/report-local/Notes.md

 5. Next, Action Menu and Sorting
 6. Pinned Columns, Reordering,
 7. For checkbox scenerios pass custom data, data from the table and data from the api
+8. Use why did you render library and also add a log example Datagrid Rendered: Count, count is outside the component.

 - Questions for Raja
   - How date should be displayed in the datagrid.